* Dollar, euro initially drop vs. yen after BOJ, then push to session highs

 The BOJ maintained its upbeat economic assessment, suggesting no further easing steps are on the near-term horizon.

-The central bank also decided to extend, as expected, three special loan facilities by one year from their scheduled expiry at end March.
+The central bank also decided to extend three special loan facilities by one year from their scheduled expiry at end March.
+The extension was also expected, though some market participants apparently viewed it as a policy signal of a more accommodative stance.

 “People just saw the news about the loans and jumped on the bandwagon to buy back dollar/yen and cover their shorts after its drop to session lows after the BOJ held steady,” said a director at a foreign exchange market research firm in Tokyo.

-The dollar rose about 0.8 percent to 102.69 yen, rising as high as 102.74 yen, or nearly a full yen above its session low of 101.76 yen hit in the immediate wake of the BOJ’s announcement.
-It pulled further away from a nearly two-week low of 101.37 yen touched in the previous session.
+The dollar rose about 0.6 percent to 102.58 yen, after dipping as low as 101.76 yen in the immediate wake of the BOJ’s announcement.
+It pulled further away from a nearly two-week low of 101.37 yen hit in the previous session.

 Against a basket of currencies, the dollar retook some lost ground and steadied on the day.
-The dollar index fell as low as 79.951 in the previous session, its lowest since late last year, before ticking up about 0.1 percent to 80.220.
+The dollar index fell as low as 79.951 in the previous session, its lowest since late last year, before ticking up to 80.156.

 U.S. markets were closed on Monday for the Presidents Day holiday.